spring-attic/gs-maven/README.md

 Defining a Simple Maven Build
 -----------------------------
-Now that Maven is installed, we need to create a Maven project definition.
+Now that Maven is installed, you need to create a Maven project definition.
 Maven projects are defined with an XML file named _pom.xml_.
 Among other things, this file expresses the project's name, version, and any dependencies that it has on external libraries.

 To get started, create a file named _pom.xml_ at the root of the project and give it the following contents: